frontity/docs/docs/troubleshooting.md

 ## `@frontity/wp-source`

-### 💻 FetchError: invalid json response body at ... reason: Unexpected token < in JSON at position 0
+### 💻 FetchError: invalid json response body at ...
+Reason: Unexpected token < in JSON at position 0

 If you launch your site locally w/ `npx frontity dev` and you get this in the browser